hadro/info654fa22/slides/class_6.md

 ---

 ## Key provisions
-- Provide Text alternatives for image-based media
+- Provide text alternatives for image-based media
 - Provide alternatives for time-based media
 - Offer adaptable design
 - Offer navigable design
 - Offer distinguishable design (foreground and background)

+--

+## Out in the field

+What are examples of sites that handle accessibility well?

+What about offline?
+Are there examples that come to mind?

 ---